*Please read our General Guidelines before submitting.* We do not accept multiple submissions.*

 - Pages numbered

 Payment: All published contributors will be eligible to receive a $500 Editor’s Choice Award, a $200 Runner-up Award, or $50 Honorable Mention, to be given annually.
-Currently, we are unable to pay each contributor to our weekly Embody feature, but we're working to get there!
+Currently, we are unable to pay each contributor to our weekly Embody feature, but we're working on it!

 A Note from Embody Co-Editors, Elizabeth Bedell and Dewaine Farria: